 75. Video equipment for business YouTube channel

-77. Workers' compensation insuranc
+77. Workers' compensation insurance

-Seasoned business owners become proficient over the years at keeping good records and realizing when expenses have a legitimate business purpose.
+Seasoned business owners have become proficient over the years at keeping good records and realizing when expenses have a legitimate business purpose.
 For some, this thought process becomes so ingrained that it becomes almost impossible to buy something without first considering a tax purpose for that item or service.

 In sum, try to track every single expense related to your business and comb over them with your CPA at the end of the year to ensure you only take legitimate deductions.
-Good record keeping and thoughtful consideration will minimize your risk of an audit if the IRS ever comes knocking.
+Good record-keeping and thoughtful consideration will minimize your risk of an audit if the IRS ever comes knocking.

 Mark J. Kohler